dartlangfr/game-store-codelab/user-story-8.md

     }
     ```
 3. Explore this class
-  - When one of registered `UrlPattern` is handled on url change, the `route` attribute is updated.
+  - When one of registered `UrlPattern` is handled on url that has changed, the `route` attribute is updated.
 There is already three registered patterns:
     - `#/games`: to show the games list
     - `#/game/1`: to edit the game with id=1
     - `#/games/new`: to create a new game